redakker/ambientlight/README.md

 - currently, it analyzes **primary** screen only
 - it has no output (debug, error log)
-- TODO: divide the screen to segments and send more colors for LED strip.
-On WLED it is possible to have segments too.
+- ~~TODO: divide the screen to segments and send more colors for LED strip.
+On WLED it is possible to have segments too.~~ ready

 ## Usage